labstreaminglayer/AppTemplate_cpp_qt/README.md

 - `main.cpp` is the entry point
 - `mainwindow.cpp` contains the UI code and code to access the recording device
-- `mainwindow.h` is the corresponding header
+- `mainwindow.hpp` is the corresponding header

 ## Dependencies